NKF Serving Maryland & Delaware

 Your Kidneys & You

 Looking for someone to speak to your group about kidney disease?
 This education program is designed to raise awareness among the general public about kidneys, risk factors for kidney disease, and how to protect your kidneys.
 The National Kidney Foundation Serving Maryland and Delaware is available to present this program in a variety of community and business settings.
 If you are interested in having us present to your group, please contact us.
 We are also looking for volunteer presenters!
-If you are interested in being trained to help us get the word out about kidney disease, contact Pattie Dash at 410.494.8545 or email pattie.dash@kidney.org.
+If you are interested in being trained to help us get the word out about kidney disease, contact Nicole Scharf at nicole.scharf@kidney.org.

 Ways to Support